Rustem/toychain/README.md

 6. Relay block to the chain network (March 29, 2018) (done)
 7. Design World state (done)
 7. Apply block to the chain and world state (done)
-8. Apply transactions to the chain and world state (testing)
+8. Apply transactions to the chain and world state (done)
 9. Mine block with Proof-of-Authority (done)
-10. Finish API (doing)
+10. Design API (done)
+11. Sender can create many transactions (doing)
+12. Leader election among miners (very simple, but allows only one node to mine)
+13. Discovery service via http
+14. Deploy and check on two servers

 ## Current Todos
-1. Aggregate transactions under transaction pool (done)
-2. Start miner nodes with special option --node_type=validator (done)
-3. block generation loop check should be started after the chain is ready (done)
-4. API to send transactions (done)
-5. API to query a block count (doing)
-6. API to query a single block and return all its structure (doing)
+1.